jhmccarthy/spring-ai-intro/README.md

-# Introduction to Spring AI
+# Spring AI

-This repository contains source code examples used to support my on-line courses about the Spring Framework.
+This project contains examples of using [Spring AI][spring-ai] to work with Large Language Models (LLM).

+The Spring AI project aims to streamline the development of applications that incorporate artificial intelligence functionality without unnecessary complexity.

+Spring AI provides abstractions that serve as the foundation for developing AI applications.
+These abstractions have multiple implementations, enabling easy component swapping with minimal code changes.

+This project uses these Spring components.

+* Spring AI, 1.0.0
+* Spring Boot, 3.5.0

 ## LLM Models

-The following LLM and embedding models have been tested.
+The following LLMs and embedding models have been tested.

 | Vendor    | LLM Model                                    | Embedding Model          |
 |-----------|----------------------------------------------|--------------------------|